Uterine fibroids (leiomyomas) are benign tumours that arise from the muscle layer of the uterus termed the myometrium.

 A pelvic ultrasound is considered the first-line investigation for evaluation of uterine fibroids.

 Pelvic MRI is the best imaging modality to assess fibroids and useful at differentiating between leiomyomas, adenomyosis (endometrial tissue in the myometrium), and adenomyomas (benign tumour variant of adenomyosis).
-However, its use is reserved for complicated cases or operative planning.
-This is because of the ease and high sensitivity (95-100%) of ultrasonography.
+Its use tends to be reserved for complicated cases or operative planning.

 The management of fibroids depends on the presenting symptoms of the patient.